-Cleveland neighborhoods have seen a persistent cycle of disinvestment that has resulted in most of the City designated as being affected by slum and blight.
-In order to address slum and blight and the needs of the residents of Cleveland's neighborhoods investment in public facilities, public infrastructure, reutilization of vacant land for interim or permanent uses is key to reposition for the needs of residents.
-Under this priority neighborhood improvements include activities such as:
+Cleveland neighborhoods have seen a persistent cycle of disinvestment that has resulted in most of the City being designated as slum and blight.
+In order to address slum and blight conditions and the needs of the resident, we must invest in public infrastructure, public facilities; and reutilization of vacant land for interim or permanent uses.
+Under this priority, neighborhood improvements include activities such as:

-- improvements to existing public facilities, - construction of new public facilities, - creation and maintenance of community gardens, - the creation of parks and greenspace, - improvements to create walkable neighborhoods, - improvements to create bikeable neighborhoods, - improvements to access mass transit, - improvements to infrastructure, such as roads and sidewalks, or - other improvements that benefit residents on a neighborhood level.
+- improvements to existing public facilities, - construction of new public facilities, - creation and maintenance of community gardens, - creation of parks and greenspace, - improvements that create walkable neighborhoods, - improvements that create bikeable neighborhoods, - improvements to access mass transit, - improvements to infrastructure, such as roads and sidewalks, or - other improvements that benefit residents on a neighborhood level.